ezebraunstein/terraform-modules/README.md

-# Base VPC Configuration
+# Base Terraform Modules

+Terraform templates for the basic configuration of the following resources:

-Basic configuration for a custom VPC with private and public subnets, an IGW, a NAT GW, a NACL and the corresponding route tables.
+- custom VPC with private and public subnets, an IGW, a NAT GW, a NACL and the corresponding route tables
+- S3 Bucket and DynamoDB table for the remote backend of Terraform
+- EKS cluster with node group and addons